yeasy/code_snippet/README.md

-pull_agent.sh | Daemon agent to pull some content from remote host using scp, and do action after check changes. push_agent.sh | Daemon agent to push some msg to remote host file. remote_watcher | Watch the specified file on remote using scp, trigger action when there finds keyword in it. wsgi | A demo to show how to use wsgi and paste deployment to provide a web service.
+pull_agent.sh | Daemon agent to pull some content from remote host using scp, and do action after check changes. push_agent.sh | Daemon agent to push some msg to remote host file. remote_watcher | Watch the specified file on remote using scp, trigger action when there finds keyword in it. stat_parse | Parse the ifconfig results and get the pkts/bytes number. wsgi | A demo to show how to use wsgi and paste deployment to provide a web service.
 Run `python server.py` and get the version information by visiting localhost:8080.

 ## [shell](shell)